Skip to content

 Component Logger

-There are a few provided event listeners, most notable the built-in component logger.
-With component logging being enabled, kalasim will print a tabular listing of component state changes.
+For internal interaction events, the library provides a built-in textual logger.
+With component logging being enabled, kalasim will print a tabular listing of component state changes and interactions.
 Example:

 time current component component action info